agourlay/omnibus/README.md

 - With reactive modes it is possible to replay specific parts of the events.
 - Subscriptions can be composed via the URL keyword +.
 - Most of the features can be accessed via the administration web interface.
-- Messages are persisted into Cassandra.
+- Events are persisted on the file system.

 Omnibus is in alpha stage under active development.
 Breaking changes could occur at any moment.